 “It’s not the camera, it’s the photographer,” Bradley said.
 “It’s what you have inside that counts.”

 Professional photographer Karen Schulman of Steamboat Springs is teaching the workshop titled, “Steamboat in the Summertime, Photography and the Creative Spirit.”
 She has been emphasizing the use of the camera as a tool to capture what the heart and the mind see.

 “People might think a picture is better with this lens or brand of camera,” she said.
 “I try to break that belief.
 If you don’t develop your creative spirit, the camera can’t do anything except document things.”

 Schulman is encouraging her students to let go of the concept of subject matter and think in terms of abstract form, pattern and texture.
-Her husband, Joel Schulman, is teaching them all of the technical aspects of digital photography, including the use of software and manipulation of white balance.
-He also is covering digital workflow and image quality.
+Her husband, Joel Schulman, is teaching them all of the technical aspects of digital photography including the use of software and manipulation of white balance.
+He is also covering digital workflow and image quality.

 Barbara Brower, from Seattle, Wash., has used this workshop to play around with getting away from the literal.
 Her experimentation with digital photography up to this point had been disappointing.

 “I go into things almost kicking and screaming,” she said.
 “Every day I start out frustrated and my comfort level then keeps going up and up.”